-- (i) It shall be the duty of the court to ensure a comfortable environment for the vulnerable witness by directions and also supervising the by location. deportment of all persons in the movement and courtroom including the parties, their counsel, vulnerable witnesses, Support Persons, guardian ad litem, facilitator, and court personnel.45 - (ii) Separate and safe waiting areas and passage thereto should be provided for vulnerable witnesses. - (iii) Care shall be taken to ensure that the vulnerable witness courtroom is accessible to persons with disabilities. - (iv) The vulnerable witness may be allowed to testify from a place other than the witness chair.
+- (i) It shall be the duty of the court to ensure a comfortable environment for the vulnerable witness by issuing directions and also by supervising the location, movement and deportment of all persons in the courtroom including the parties, their counsel, vulnerable witnesses, Support Persons, guardian ad litem, facilitator, and court personnel.46 - (ii) Separate and safe waiting areas and passage thereto should be provided for vulnerable witnesses. - (iii) Care shall be taken to ensure that the vulnerable witness courtroom is accessible to persons with disabilities. - (iv) The vulnerable witness may be allowed to testify from a place other than the witness chair.
 The witness chair or other place from which the vulnerable witness testifies may be turned to facilitate their testimony but the accused or the opposite party and their counsel must have a frontal or profile view of the vulnerable witness even by a video link, during the testimony of the vulnerable witness.
-The witness chair or other place from which the vulnerable witness testifies may also be rearranged to allow the vulnerable witness to see the accused or the opposite party and their counsel, if the vulnerable witness chooses to look at them, without turning their body or leaving the witness stand.
+The witness chair or other place from which the vulnerable witness testifies may also be rearranged to allow the vulnerable witness to see the accused or the opposite party and their counsel, if the vulnerable witness chooses to look at them, without turning their body or leaving the witness stand. - (v) In case of a victim of a sexual offence, care should be taken to avoid exposure of the victim to the accused at the time of recording the evidence, while ensuring the right of cross-examination of the accused 47 and that the accused is in a position to hear the statement of the child and communicate with their advocate.
+48 - (vi) While deciding to make available such an environment, the judge may be dispensed with from wearing their judicial robes.49 - (vii) Access to creche facilities within the court premises should be enabled for vulnerable witnesses who may require child care facilities on the date of their deposition.